-THURSDAY 14 SEPTEMBER 2023
+THURSDAY, 21 SEPTEMBER 2023

 Report Title Council Plan 2021-2026 Refresh Purpose of Report To present the progress made against the Council Plan 2021-2026 to date, and to approve the refreshed Council Plan.
-Decision(s) The Committee RECOMMENDS to Strategy & Resources Committee that the refreshed Council Plan is agreed and recommended to C ouncil.
+Decision(s) The Committee RECOMMENDS to Strategy & Resources Committee that the refreshed Council Plan is agreed and recommended to Council.
 Consultation and Feedback The revised Council Plan has been produced in consultation with the Alliance Leadership Team, Alliance members, the Strategic Leadership Team, the Leadership and Management Team and Council officers who are lead officers identified in the Council Plan.
 Report Author Hannah Emery, Policy 8 Governanc e Manager. hannah.emery@stroud.gov.uk Sarah Turner, Senior Policy & Govern ance Officer. sarah.turner@stroud.gov.uk Options That the revised Council Plan is not approved.
 This would lead to issues with the Council Plan not reflecting progress made to date or matters that have arisen since the original plan was agreed.
-Background Papers Original Council Plan as agreed in October 2021 Performance Management Framework Appendices Appendix A - Council Plan Progress Report Appendix B - Refreshed Council Plan 1 11 41 Appendix C - Council Plan Structure Implications Financial Legal Equality Environmental (further details at the end of the report) No Yes Yes No ond of the report)
+Background Papers Original Council Plan as agreed in October 2021 Performance Management Framework Appendix A - Council Plan Progress Report Appendices Appendix B - Refreshed Council Plan Appendix C - Council Plan Structure Implications Financial Legal Equality Environmental (further details at the Yes Yes Yes Yes end of the report)